vetr is an Australian business entity.

 Likely overseas disclosures

 vetr confirms that individuals’ personal information will not be disclosed to overseas recipients other than in the course of general cloud hosting requirements of the vetr web portal or other vetr cloud solutions.
+Varied overseas locations may be used as part of reputable cloud hosting services for provision of portal services.
+Main site services are provided from the highly secure AWS EC2 data centre in East Virginia USA.

 - on an ongoing basis, as suggestions or issues are raised and addressed, or as government required changes are identified; and